Connecting to Resources

 - Many attractive, user-friendly tip sheets on education, employment, living skills and more, specifically aimed at young adults with mental health challenges.
 Many are suitable for all youth.
 From the Transitions to Adulthood Center for Research at UMass Medical School.

-- For resources on transition to adult physical and mental healthcare, see the Collaborative Planning page on this site.
+- For resources on transition to adult physical and mental healthcare, see the Healthcare Transition page on this site.